 Bamboo is the tallest and thickest variety of grass, belonging to the Bambusoideaem subspecies within the scientific grass family of Poaceae.
-Its shoots are more accurately called culms, referring to their hollowness.
+Its shoot is more accurately called a bamboo culm, referring to their hollowness.

 Bamboo is a perennial evergreen, meaning that growth is not limited to a short growing season, and it could live forever in ideal conditions.
 Bamboo groves cover many parts of Asia and grow throughout the rest of the world for construction, textiles, and natural land dividers.
 Bamboo also produces up to 30% more oxygen than other plants, making it a necessary tool to fight against carbon emissions.

 How Fast Can Bamboo Grow?

 The fastest growing plant, according to Guinness Word Records, is a species of bamboo plant called the Chinese moso.
 In some situations, it has been known to grow up to 35 inches (91CM) in a single day.
 That’s a rate of .00002 mph (or .00003 km/h).

 In terms of max growth, Moso caps out at about 60 ft (18 meters).
 Some will only grow to about 25 feet, though.

 While all bamboo grows quickly, most varieites won’t match the growth rate of the Chinese moso.
 For the majority of gardeners, this is a relief.

 How Much Does Bamboo Grow In The First Year?

 The amount of growth in the first year depends on the specific type or species of bamboo.
 That said, generally speaking, a clumping variety of bamboo can grow up to three feet per year while a faster-growing runner variety can grow up to five feet in a single year.

 Buying Bamboo Plants